Frequently Asked Questions

-This term is used frequently within the EZproxy documentation and is explained in Database Definitions.
+This term is used frequently within the EZproxy documentation.
+See Starting Point URL.

 Before people login, my starting point URLs do not take users to the correct database, but instead take them either to the database menu or to one specific database.
 After people login, my starting point URLs work correctly.
 What's wrong?

 The most common cause of this problem occurs if the files login.htm or loginbu.htm lose their hidden "url" field.
 Both of these files should contain lines like this within the login form:

 EZproxy uses this hidden field to preserve the destination URL through the authentication process.
 The key part is the entry:

 as EZproxy looks for ^U and automatically replaces it with the URL from your starting point URL.

 If this hidden field is missing, your users will end up at the database menu after login.
 If your users always go to the same database, the database your users are reaching is likely listed as the value for this and needs to be replaced by ^U.

 If you are using CGI authentication, your script must preserve the destination URL as well to insure that your users will ultimately be routed on to the correct database.

 This question really breaks into two parts: firewalls at your institution and firewalls at the remote user's site.
 Ultimately, unless your remote user can access the ports used by EZproxy, the remote user will not be able to access EZproxy.

 If you have a firewall at your institution, it must be configured to allow web requests to get to EZproxy.
 Exactly which ports are used was discussed above.
 If you also use Network Address Translation (NAT), you should review additional information here.